Thabo Mngomeni

 Thabo Mngomeni (born 24 June 1969, Cape Town, Western Cape) is a South African former Association football midfielder.

 After starting his professional career at Cape Town Spurs and having a brief spell at Manning Rangers, Mngomeni became a household name in South Africa playing for Bush Bucks and Orlando Pirates.
 He also had a brief spell at Hellenic before retirement.

 He played for South Africa national soccer team and was a participant at the 2002 FIFA World Cup.

 Cape Town Spurs

 He was recruited by former Kaizer Chiefs, Cape Town Spurs and Hellenic player, Sergio Dos Santos from an Eastern Cape amateur team, Tembu Royals.
 He left Spurs after two loan deals claiming that his coach, Mich D'Avray "hated him with a passion and he didn't know why".

 Umtata Bush Bucks

 He first heard of the doping test in 1996 when he was informed by club officials who were aware that he smoked marijuana.
-Since Mngomeni was a rastafarian he only smoked marijuana during pre-season.
+Since Mngomeni was a Rastafarian he only smoked marijuana during pre-season.

 Orlando Pirates

 Mngomeni would play for Orlando Pirates between 1998 and 2002 and become the club captain, leading them to the league title in 2001.
-It was during this period that he also became a regular at national level, and was one of very few locally-based players in the South African squad during that period.
+It was during this period that he also became a regular at national level, and was one of very few locally based players in the South Africa squad during that period.